dsarov/ARDaP/README.md

   `$ nextflow run dsarov/ardap --mixtures`

   `--size` ARDaP can optionally down-sample your read data to run through the pipeline quicker (integer value expected).
 Default=1000000, which roughly coresponds to a 50x coverage given a genome size of 6Mbp.
 To switch downsampling off, specify --size 0.
-Note that this option is switch off when mixture analysis is requested.
+When mixture analysis is requested, this option should be switched to 0 for the most sensitive detection of resistance determinants.

   Example: